coilhq/mucoa/SOLUTION_DESIGN.md

 #### 4.3.1.
 Test Suite & Tools
 The test suite comprises jUnit test cases, and a jMeter test package that includes endpoints and test data:
-- jUnit - **TODO** - add a short description
+- **Jest** - a delightful JavaScript Testing Framework with a focus on simplicity.
+- **jUnit** - testing framework for the Java programming language.
-- jMeter endpoints for creating or retrieving Participants and Transfers. jMeter test configuration makes it possible to generate the desired test data for functional or performance test execution.
+- **jMeter** - endpoints for creating or retrieving Participants and Transfers. jMeter test configuration makes it possible to generate the desired test data for functional or performance test execution.

 #### 4.3.2.
 Test cases
 The following test transaction scenarios are central to the test suite: